TomStockmans/CoolQuoteRegistrationSystem-1/README.md

 Validation of the UI domain model happens in the UI.

-Reasoning behind this is : first and foremost we want to play with Aurelia.
+Reasoning behind this is that first and foremost we want to play with Aurelia.

+## Docker stuff
+Install Docker. (either with toolbox or native)

+Run `docker-compose up`.

+There now should be an instance running at 192.168.99.100:27017.

+## Querying MongoDB
+`brew install mongodb` to get at least a mongo shell.

+Install the `Mongo Plugin` in IntelliJ.